WallieEverest/tt03/README.md

 The scanchain topology has pros and cons, as would any interconnect scheme.
 This project presents an alternative topology based on a JTAG implementation.
 The advantage is a reduction in the length of the register latency.

 Scanchain V1
 - Pro: Economical use of resources.
 Readily hardened in ASIC fabric.
-Testable on FPGA platform.
+Testable on an FPGA platform.
 - Con: Very long register chain (2,000) impacts overall acquisition rate.

 Scanchain V2
 - Pro: Short register chain (10) minimizes latency.
 Economical use of resources.
-Testable on FPGA platform.
+Testable on an FPGA platform.
 - Con: Speed limited by length of multiplexer propagation (250 instances).

 Multiplexer
 - Pro: Pure combinatorial output.
-Potential to be fastest option.
+Potential to be the fastest option.
-- Con: Requires large number of long routing resources.
-Not testable on FPGA platform.
+- Con: Requires a large number of long routing resources.
+Internal tri-state busses not testable on an FPGA platform.

 ## Tiny Project Configuration

-This tiny project embeds another scanchain (version 2) to demonstrate its low latency and testability.
+This tiny project embeds the revised scanchain (version 2) to investigate its low latency and testability.
 The penalty for this implementation is 10 clock cycles per transfer.
 The delay is mitigated by a serial UART expanding the internal registers of the audio generator.
 Four extra scanchain endpoints are included for demonstration purposes.

 ![Project](image/tt03_project.svg)

-The clock generator is used to recover a clock from asynchronous serial data.
+A clock generator is used to recover a bit-clock from asynchronous serial data.
 An external 16x baud clock is required by the design.
-The planned 4800 Hz project clock will permit a 300 baud serial link.
+This planned 4800 Hz project clock will permit a 300 baud serial link.

 ## Scanchain Version 2

 The re-imagined scanchain uses a bypass technique commonly seen with JTAG devices.
-Each tap in the chain routes data through a combinatorial multiplexer until it is activated.
+Each 'tap' in the chain routes data through a combinatorial multiplexer until the module is activated.
 Individual taps are assigned a unique 8-bit address during tapeout elaboration.
-A tap is activated when receiving a matching address message, enabling its' 8-bit shift registers.
+A tap is activated when it receives a matching address message, enabling its' 8-bit shift register.
+Unselected taps drive logic 0 into the projects' inputs to keep them in a quiescent state.

 ![Scanchain V2](image/tt03_scanchain_v2.svg)

 Encoding of serial data is compatible with the ubiquitous UART format.
-The waveform is one-start, eight-data, one-stop.
+The waveform is one-start, eight-data, one-stop (300,8,n,1).
 Least significant bits are transmitted fist.
 An immediate advantage is the use of a computer COM port to generate and analyze functional data.
 The serial interface is in addition to decoded parallel data available on the I/O ports.

 ## ChipTune Operation